This topic describes how to configure spark-submit parameters in E-MapReduce.

 - core: 20*4 = 80

-Typically, the number of executor cores is set to the core count of the cluster.
-If the set value is too large, the CPU will frequently switch without creating any significant benefit to performance.
+Usually, the number of executor-cores is set to the same value as the core number of the cluster.
+If you set the value too large, the CPU switches frequently without benefiting the performance as expected.

-In the yarn-cluster mode, the driver program will be set on the worker nodes.
-Resources in the resource pool of the worker nodes will be used.
-If you want to use more resources of this cluster, refer to the following configurations:
+In the yarn-cluster mode, the driver program runs on worker nodes.
+Resources in the resource pool of worker nodes are used.
+If you want to use more resources of this cluster, use the following configurations:

-If you set the memory to a very large value, pay attention to the GC consumption.
-We recommend that you keep the memory of an executor no more than 64G.
+If you set the memory to a very large value, you should pay attention to the overhead caused by garbage collection.
+In general, we recommend that you set an executor with memory less than or equal to 64GB.

-If you are executing an HDFS read/write job, we recommend that you set the concurrency in each executor to be no more than 5 for reading/writing.
+If you are executing an HDFS read/write job, we recommend that you set the number of concurrent jobs for each executor to be less than or equal to 5 for reading and writing.

-If you are executing an OSS read/write job, we recommend that you distribute executors to different ECSs so that the bandwidth for every ECS can be utilized.
-For example, if you have 10 ECSs, then you can configure num-executors=10, and set appropriate memory and concurrency.
+If you are executing an OSS read/write job, we recommend that you distribute executors to different ECS instances so that the bandwidth of every ECS instance can be used.
+For example, if you have 10 ECS instances, you can set num-executors to 10, and set the appropriate memory and number of concurrent jobs.

-If you used non-thread-safe code in the job, consider whether the high concurrency will lead to job exceptions when setting the number of executor cores.
-If yes, we recommend you to set executor-cores=1.
+If the code you use in the job is not thread-safe, you need to monitor whether the concurrency causes job errors when setting the executor-cores.
+If yes, we recommend that you set executor-cores to 1.